SwiftHow/cuckoo/README.md

 ## Key Points
 - [x] Disqus Comment Support 💬
-- [x] Favicon and Apple Touch Icon Setting
+- [x] Favicon and Apple Touch Icon Setting 📲
 - [x] Highlight Code 💅
+- [x] Friendly to Mobile 📱
+- [x] Latest Google Analytic Code Support 📈

 ## How to Install or Use
 You should already set up a [ghost blog](https://ghost.org/).
 If you are not prepared yet, please refer to the official [installation page](http://support.ghost.org/installation/).